-A major in Environmental Studies can be preparation for employment in fields related to environmental policy, legislation and regulation, interpretation, planning and management, monitoring, or restoration.
-Students with a continuing commitment to environmental interests can choose to continue their studies at the graduate level, pursuing advanced degrees in related fields including: environmental studies or sciences; environmental law, sociology, or policy; environmental journalism; and conservation or sustainability science.
-Two interdisciplinary curriculum tracks are offered leading either to a B.A. in Environmental Studies or a B.S. in Environmental Science.
+All majors complete an off-campus internship experience for credit and are encouraged to explore independent research opportunities with a faculty mentor.
+Graduates of our program who have continued their studies at the graduate level have pursued advanced degrees in fields including: environmental law, sustainability coordination, wildlife conservation and natural resources management. or energy systems science.
+Two interdisciplinary degree tracks are offered leading either to a B.A. in Environmental Studies or a B.S. in Environmental Science.